Computer model

 tell me what to carve like that, but I

 was fine with that.
-I
+In terms of graphing,

 what mattered most was that as I ate

-into the stone I found
+into the stone I found a system

 of very fine cracks.